February 23

 At the Feet of the Beloved Disciple

 According to tradition, St. Polycarp was born around 69 AD.
 He was of Greek origin and became the bishop of Smyrna.
 He was one of the most revered Christian leaders during the first half of the second century.
-Being a leader of the early Christian community, he faced several challenges particularly on how he would carry the teachings of Jesus correctly and on how he would answer questions that never existed during the time of the Apostles.
+Being a leader of the early Christian community, he faced several challenges, particularly how he would carry out the teachings of Jesus correctly and how he would answer questions that never existed during the time of the Apostles.

 Responding to Controversies

 Now that the Apostles were gone, the early Church started to encounter serious issues.
 Heresies sprang up under the guise of true teaching.
 The Roman Emperors ordered persecution among the Christians.
-Arguments and controversies arose on many concerns like how to celebrate the liturgy, the liturgy that Jesus never laid down rubrics for.
+Arguments and controversies arose over many concerns, like how to celebrate the liturgy, the liturgy that Jesus never laid down rubrics for.

 Polycarp, the holy bishop of Smyrna, had but one response to all of these: sequela Christi, that is, to be faithful to the life of Jesus and to imitate His life.
-When faced with heresies, he showed his candidness that imitated the response of Jesus to the Pharisees.
-Marcion, the figurehead of the Marcionites who were adherents of a dualistic heresy, confronted Polycarp and demanded respect by saying, “Recognize us, Polycarp.”
-Polycarp answered that he indeed recognize him, that Marcion is the “firstborn of Satan”.
+When faced with heresies, he showed his candidness, which imitated the response of Jesus to the Pharisees.
+Marcion, the figurehead of the Marcionites, who were adherents of a dualistic heresy, confronted Polycarp and demanded respect by saying, “Recognize us, Polycarp.”
+Polycarp answered that he indeed recognized him and that Marcion is the “firstborn of Satan”.
 When faced with Christian disagreements, he was all respect and forgiveness.

 Even unto Death

 After he was captured, Polycarp was brought to the Smyrna stadium to be killed.
-The proconsul offered him to renounce the faith and worship the emperor.
+The proconsul offered him the chance to renounce his faith and worship the emperor.
 Polycarp refused to do such an act.
-In order to instill more fear, the proconsul said that Polycarp would be burned alive if he would not abandon the faith.
-Once again, the 86-year old bishop refused, for he believed that an hour of fire was better than the eternal fire.
+In order to instill more fear, the proconsul said that Polycarp would be burned alive if he did not abandon the faith.
+Once again, the 86-year-old bishop refused, for he believed that an hour of fire was better than eternal fire.
 After praying, Polycarp was burned at the stake.
 However, the flames did him no harm.
 When the captors saw he was not being burned, they stabbed him.
 The blood that flowed from the bishop put the fire out.
 Unwilling to allow the Christians to reclaim the body of the martyred bishop, the authorities ordered that Polycarp’s body be burned.
-Polycarp was believed to be martyred on February 23, 156.
+Polycarp was believed to have been martyred on February 23, 156.

 Five Interesting Facts About St. Polycarp

-1. St. Polycarp is the patron saint against earache, dysentery and intestine disorders.
+1. St. Polycarp is the patron saint of earaches, dysentery, and intestinal disorders.

 2. St. Polycarp was apparently the last to be martyred in Smyrna.